Ablakwa Meets Ukrainian President Zelenskyy, Appeals for Release of Ghanaian Prisoners of War

-• Foreign Affairs Minister Samuel Okudzeto Ablakwa discussed the release of Ghanaians held as prisoners of war with Ukrainian President Zelenskyy
+• Foreign Affairs Minister Samuel Okudzeto Ablakwa discussed releasing Ghanaian prisoners of war with Ukrainian President Volodymyr Zelenskyy

-• A revelatory report detailed alarming recruitment schemes targeting vulnerable Africans for Russia's war in Ukraine
+• A revelatory report detailed alarming recruitment schemes targeting vulnerable Africans being conscripted for Russia's conflict with Ukraine

-• Zelenskyy invited President John Mahama to Ukraine to strengthen diplomatic ties amid ongoing humanitarian discussions
+• Zelenskyy invited President John Mahama to the European country to strengthen their diplomatic ties amid ongoing humanitarian discussions

 Ghana’s top stories, now easier to find.
 Discover our new search feature!